Novando/godot-ska/data/README.md

 # Data
-Contain all data files for raw, un-compiled configuration.
-Used only in editor
+Contain all data files for raw, un-compiled configuration (Godot Resouce inculded).
+Used only within Godot Engine.